Pain and Suffering Damages in Texas

 Finally, Texas will cap your pain and suffering (and other non-ecomonic) damages at $250,000 for medical malpractice claims and claims against a government entity.

 Whether SXSW left you shaken or Houston left you hurt, everything is bigger in Texas—except, perhaps, your pain and suffering damages award.
 With state imposed caps that could seriously impair your recovery and modified comparative negligence rules that could completely prevent you from recieving compensation, if you decide to file a claim in Texas, you will want to arm yourself with the best possible advocate.
-Get started by getting a free claim evaluation from a Texas accident attorney.
+Contact a skilled Texas attorney today.

 Contact a qualified attorney.